s4tch001/Portfolio/README.md

 npm install
 ```

-The contact form and IndexNow endpoint use these environment variables:
+Create an ignored `.env.local` file when working with the contact form or
+IndexNow endpoint.

 ```text
 BREVO_API_KEY